Did you know that you can reserve your campsite or roofed accommodation up to five months in advance of your arrival date?

 You can book online (and even see a sneak preview of your campsite) or by calling the Ontario Parks reservation line, 1-888-ONT-PARK (Canada & USA).

-Check out these three tips for a smooth reservation experience:
+Check out these five tips for a smooth reservation experience:

 1. Plan in advance and book early